truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallWGEasyApp.md

 {{< include file="content/_includes/SCALEServiceDeprecationNotice.md" type="page" >}}

-This article provides instructions on migrating from the SCALE OpenVPN client and server services to the new WG-Easy application.
+This article provides instructions on migrating from the SCALE OpenVPN client and server services to the new WG-Easy application for VPN servers.
-This application is an open source utility that provides fast incremental file transfers TrueNAS SCALE uses as a replacement for the deprecated SCALE OpenVPN services.

 ## Migrating from TrueNAS OpenVPN Services